Rosemary Herbed Pork Chops with Shallot Wine Sauce

 3Heat up an oven proof skillet or pan to a medium high heat stove top burner and sear for just a minute or two on both sides of seasoned pork chops.

-4Place your pork chops in a ovenproof pan, add 1/2 cup of wine and unpeeled mini-onions.
-Bake your pork chops uncovered for about 25-30 minutes or until the internal temperature of at least 145 degrees F or 160 F if you like well done, depending on how thick your pork chops are. (now I know that our moms have taught us that you need to cook pork until it is lifeless and resembles shoe leather and then just a few minutes more, just to be safe.)
-However, new guidelines for USDA Pork is safe at this temperature as long as you leave it rest for about 5 minutes after cooking.
+4Place pork chops in an ovenproof pan.
+Add 1/2 cup of wine and chopped shallots.
+Bake your pork chops uncovered for about 20-25 minutes or until the internal temperature of at least 145 degrees F or 160 F if you like well done.
+If you use bone in pork chops you may have to increase cooking time and this also depending on how thick your pork chops are.
+Use a thermometer, and check the internal temperature. ( I know that our moms have taught us that you need to cook pork until it is lifeless and resembles shoe leather and then just a few minutes more, just to be safe.)
+However, new guidelines for USDA Pork is safe at 145 degree F as long as you leave it rest for about 5 minutes after cooking.

-5Remove your pork chops for the pan and rest covered for 5 minutes.
-(Do not wash the pan that you cooked the pork chops in) Instead place the pan you cooked your pork chops in over a burner on top of the stove and turn on medium heat.
+5Remove your pork chops for the pan and let rest covered for 5 minutes.
+(Do not wash the pan that you cooked the pork chops in).
+Instead, place the pan you cooked the pork chops in over a burner on top of the stove and turn on medium heat.
 Add wine to deglaze the pan.
-Add water.
+Add water or if you prefer chicken broth to the pan.
 Chop up a few of the caramelized mini onions (shallots) and add to the wine sauce.
 Allow the wine sauce to reduce to about 1/2.
 Season with salt and pepper.
 Turn off the burner and add a tablespoon of butter to finish the shallot wine sauce.

 6Serve pork chops with a drizzle of shallot wine sauce on top.
 Enjoy!